Community Energy Projects

 Since 2023, we’ve been delivering Winter Warmer Packs to individuals and whānau in need across Waipā and surrounding areas.

-Nominated by the community, the packs are designed to warm the bellies and hearts of people who may be struggling, particularly through the colder months when energy costs tend to be higher.
+Nominated by the community, the packs are designed to warm the bellies and hearts of people in need, especially during the colder months when energy costs are higher.

 Your generosity and support have helped to spread some much-needed warmth through the Waipā community.